shgohh/Azure_Architect/mod6/Lab-B/README.md

 1. On the **az500-04-vm1** blade, click **Stop** and, when prompted to confirm, click **OK**

->  Do not remove any resources provisioned in this lab, since the PIM lab has a dependency on them.
+>  Please remove all the resources provisioned in this lab.